fazo96/calendar/README.md

 - `http GET calendar.url/events/2015-03-28` returns a list of events that happen on the given day
 - `http GET calendar.url/events/2015-03-28 09:00:00/2015-04-10 21:00:00` returns a list of events that overlap the given timespan
 - `http POST calendar.url/events { "description": "Description of the event", "startDate": "2015-04-20 09:00:00", "endDate": "2015-04-20 11:00:00" }` creates an event
+- `http PUT calendar.url/events/7 { "description": "new Description of the event", "id": 24, "endDate": "2015-05-24 11:00:00" }` modifies the given fields of the event with `id` set to 7
 - `http DELETE calendar.url/events/13` deletes the event with the `id` being 13

 ### Event data format